-The term arthritis covers a group of conditions involving inflammation of one or more joints.
-The conditions fall loosely into two categories, degenerative (wear and tear based) and inflammatory (autoimmune based).
-The most common of these are osteoarthritis, and rheumatoid arthritis respectively.
+The term arthritis encompasses a group of conditions characterised by inflammation of one or more joints.
+The conditions can be broadly categorised into two types: degenerative (wear-and-tear-based) and inflammatory (autoimmune-based).
+The most common of these are osteoarthritis and rheumatoid arthritis, respectively.
 Arthritis needs to be properly diagnosed by a doctor, but you can find out more about the different types of arthritis here.

 A flare is, put simply, an increase in the frequency or severity of symptoms.
 Most chronic (long-term) conditions flare from time to time, even with the best care.
 The nature and presentation of a flare will depend on the condition itself.
-As osteoarthritis and rheumatoid arthritis have different origins, flares will present differently, and have different causes.
-This article looks at the main flare triggers for each type, and offer some tips for coping with flares when they happen.
+As osteoarthritis and rheumatoid arthritis have different origins, flares will present differently and have different causes.
+This article examines the primary triggers for each type of flare and provides some tips for managing flares when they occur.

 Osteoarthritis

 Osteoarthritis is degenerative in nature.
-It is caused by the wearing away of the cartilage, and overgrowth of bone in the joints.
+It is caused by the wearing away of the cartilage and the overgrowth of bone in the joints.

 Common causes of osteoarthritis flares